Beagles: the most honest dog breed review you'll ever find about Beagle temperament, personality, and behavior.

 • Destructiveness when bored or not exercised enough

-• An independent "what's in it for me?" attitude -- can be very stubborn
+• An independent "what's in it for me?" attitude – can be obstinate

 • Controlling baying and howling